frankroeder/dreamduck/README.md

 ## Manual Control

-All three environment/representations are available to test out manually:
+All three environments can be controlled manually:

 ### Default environment